Assured Investment Management: History

 On October 1, 2019, AG completed the acquisition of BlueMountain, under terms largely consistent with those disclosed on August 7, 2019.
 The deal involved the purchase of all outstanding equity interests in BlueMountain and its affiliated entities for a total consideration of approximately $160 million.
 At the time of the acquisition, BlueMountain had approximately $18.9 billion in AUM.
 The transaction was funded entirely in cash.
 Additionally, Feldstein entered into a separate agreement to acquire $22.5 million worth of common shares in AG within the following two months, as a demonstration of his commitment to the company.
 Feldstein, who was one of the co-founders of BlueMountain, joined AG as CIO and Head of Asset Management.
 He continued to serve as CEO and CIO of BlueMountain following the acquisition.
 AG's President and CEO, Dominic Frederico, described the acquisition as a transformative move that brings together two firms with aligned cultural values and complementary capabilities.

 On September 22, 2020, AG disclosed the rebranding of its asset management subsidiary, formerly known as BlueMountain Capital Management, which is now operating under the name Assured Investment Management.
 The firm focuses on structured finance, corporate and municipal credit, asset-backed finance, and private investment strategies.
 AIM also leverages AG's specialized knowledge in municipal finance and structured credit markets as part of its operational framework.

 On April 5, 2023, AG disclosed a strategic transaction with Sound Point, under which AG agreed to transfer its full equity stake in AIM and most affiliated asset management entities to Sound Point.
 Concurrently, AG entered into a partnership with Sound Point to serve as AG's exclusive alternative credit manager, overseeing $1 billion in future investments across alternative credit strategies, including $400 million in existing assets as of December 31, 2022.
-As part of the deal, AG will receive a 30% equity stake in the merged entity, subject to potential adjustments post-closing.
-The transaction will transfer approximately $15.2 billion in AUM to Sound Point, comprising roughly $14.5 billion in CLOs, as of the same date.
-Following the transaction, Sound Point, which previously managed $21.4 billion in CLOs and $32 billion in total AUM as of December 31, 2022, is projected to rank as the fifth-largest CLO manager globally by AUM.
-Assured Healthcare Partners (AHP), an independent healthcare investment management firm, will remain unaffiliated with the transaction.
-AG will retain carried interest rights tied to AHP funds and a separate single-asset fund in which it holds an investment.
+As part of the deal, AG would receive a 30% equity stake in the merged entity, subject to potential adjustments post-closing.
+The transaction would transfer approximately $15.2 billion in AUM to Sound Point, comprising roughly $14.5 billion in CLOs, as of the same date.
+Following the transaction, Sound Point, which previously managed $21.4 billion in CLOs and $32 billion in total AUM as of December 31, 2022, was projected to rank as the fifth-largest CLO manager globally by AUM.
+Assured Healthcare Partners (AHP), an independent healthcare investment management firm, would remain unaffiliated with the transaction.
+AG would retain carried interest rights tied to AHP funds and a separate single-asset fund in which it held an investment.